Testing models for fully and partially stripped low-mass stars with Gaia: Implications for hot subdwarfs, binary RR Lyrae, and black hole impostors: Results

 sdBs with companions that are sufficiently faint may not be recognized as composite systems.
 We use the color cuts from \citet{nemeth_hot_2012} to select sdBs that can be identified as composite via infrared excess, requiring $V - J > 0$ and $J - H > 0$.
 To predict colors in these bands for the simulated sdB binaries, we retrieve template spectra for the companions from the BaSeL stellar library \citep{lejeune_1997, lejeune_1998} based on their modeled masses, radii, and effective temperatures.
-We model the sdBs as blackbodies.
+We retrieve model spectra for the sdBs from \citet{gotberg_unifying_2018}, interpolating in effective temperature and rescaling to match the simulated radii.
 For each binary, we integrate the total flux over the corresponding wavelength ranges of the Johnson $V$, 2MASS $J$, and 2MASS $H$ filters, predict $V - J$ and $J - H$ colors, and check if these satisfy $V - J > 0$ and $J - H > 0$.
 We use open circles in Figure~\ref{fig:vos_cmd} to denote simulated sdB binaries that are not predicted to show infrared excess.
 These systems, which would not be identified as composite, lie toward the blue end of the CMD.
 Of the observed binaries with astrometric orbital solutions, there are three that that are very blue and do not show any infrared excess.
 These systems have large astrometric mass functions and thus likely have white dwarf or neutron star companions \citep[e.g.][]{Geier2023}, making them different from any of the simulated systems or the previously known long-period sdBs with radial velocity (RV) orbits.